 Eyeblink detection has the highest accuracy.
 Natural eye blinking is a straightforward way to find out whether or not a face is live.
 The average human being blinks 15 to 30 times every minute, and eyes stay shut for approximately 250 milliseconds during a blink.

 The modern, state-of-the-art cameras are capable of recording videos with far smaller intervals between frames.
 Consequently, eye blink detection implementation can help you identify and prevent possible presentation attacks.
 Deep learning can be added to this technique to enhance its effectiveness.

 3D Cameras are considered one of the most reliable techniques to prevent spoofing techniques.
-These cameras are capable of determining the difference between a face and a flat shape.
+These cameras can determine the difference between a face and a flat shape.
 Therefore, they provide high accuracy against presentation attacks.

-Active Flash reduces the risk of presentation attacks by enabling us to identity spoofing using the reflections of light on a face.
-It involves using a changing light environment offered by the extra light which comes from a device’s screen.
+Active Flash reduces the risk of presentation attacks by enabling us to identify spoofing using the reflections of light on a face.
+It involves using a changing light environment offered by the extra light that comes from a device’s screen.
 The white light gives sufficient facial reflection.

 There is much more you can expect from liveness detection technologies in the coming years.
 With the combined use of artificial intelligence and deep learning, face anti-spoofing technology can be made more robust and effective.